Art and Design

 Students will be encouraged to select a theme which is personal and meaningful to them.
 Students will be required to develop a range of preparatory studies and final outcomes.

-A level Component 4: Externally Set Assignment (including 10 hours timed examination)
+Component 2: Externally Set Assignment (including 15 hours timed examination)